 Guidelines to buying an old building

-[nb: this leaflet, available to Local Authority Planning Departments and Estate Agents for distribution to their clients is published by the Society for the Protection of Ancient Buildings who can be contacted for further details.]
+[nb: this leaflet was available to Local Authority Planning Departments and Estate Agents for distribution to their clients.
+It is published by the Society for the Protection of Ancient Buildings, with whom the copyright is vested, and which can be contacted for further information, though the leaflet itself seems to be now out of print.]

 Are you thinking of buying an old building for the first time?
 The chances are you will be carried away by the appeal of the property, the pleasure of possessing somewhere with special character, and the usual high emotion and anxiety connected with house buying.
 But stop, just for a few moments, and read these notes.